Implementing intelligent records classification

 - Power BI reports for senior executives

-As most Australian Government agencies share the same records management requirements, the Commission feels that the machine learning model provided by RecordPoint and used by RADICAL is a ‘genuine game-changer’ and will allow other agencies to experience equivalent ‘gains in efficiency, productivity and cost reductions.’
-The Commission sees themselves as trailblazers in government for the use of AI in records management and are excited to share their experiences as the current thought leaders of Australian Government records management.
+As most Australian Government agencies share the same records management requirements, the Commission feels that the machine learning model provided by RecordPoint and used by RADICAL is a “genuine game-changer” and will allow other agencies to experience equivalent “gains in efficiency, productivity and cost reductions.”
+The Commission sees itself as a trailblazer in government for the use of AI in records management and is excited to share its experiences as the current thought leader of Australian Government records management.

 RADICAL has had a positive impact on the Commission and its stakeholders by:

-- delivering upon the objective of ‘transparent records management’
+- Delivering on the objective of “transparent records management”

-- gradually reducing physical storage costs, currently averaging $17,000AUD per annum
+- Gradually reducing physical storage costs, currently averaging $17,000AUD per year

-- minimizing the impact of potential data breaches through regular scheduled records disposal
+- Minimizing the impact of potential data breaches through regularly scheduled records disposal

 Challenges and lessons learned

 The Commission consulted extensively with other agencies on their EDRMS projects, which was invaluable in helping avoid similar mistakes.
 These consultations influenced the choice of a human-centered design approach and highlighted the importance of not attempting to recreate old business processes in a new system.
 A “greenfield” implementation was a strategic advantage to the design and change management process.
 RADICAL presented an opportunity to use an advanced AI-driven platform to deliver an easy, modern, and powerful platform without staff preconceptions and complex data migration.